ithirzty/vbah/README.md

 - **fullscreen()** makes the window fullscreenned.

 ### The font structure
-Thw font structures allows you to manipulate text fonts.
+The font structures allows you to manipulate TTF text fonts.

 Its methods are:
 - **load(path cpstring)** loads the font at the specified path,